Thomas Ford (architect): The New Testament translation

 Born in Bedford, both brothers had been influenced at an early age by John Bunyan.
-In their preface to the Letchworth Version of the New Testament, the brothers praise the King James Version and state their aim to be the simplification of its language so that it could be comprehensible to a modern ear and the vast majority of ordinary people, a view they had gained over the years working with the poor and for Ralph, as a Scripture Reader to the forces during World War II.
-On 23 June 1945, Thomas Ford ‘read his paper entitled the Need for a Revision of the English Bible before the Ecclesiological Society in London’.
-Although ‘they were not experts in Greek, Mr. R. E. Ford owned the largest and most complete collection of English Bibles in England’ (the collection was displayed at the Chapter House of Westminster Abbey during the coronation of Queen Elizabeth II in 1953) and thus the brothers were able to compare them all to ensure that they were adhering closely to the meaning.
+In their preface to The Letchworth Version of the New Testament, the brothers praise the King James Version and state their aim to be the simplification of its language so that it could be comprehensible to a modern ear and the vast majority of ordinary people, a view they had gained over the years working with the poor and for Ralph, as a scripture reader to the forces during World War II.
+On 23 June 1945, Thomas Ford "read his paper entitled the 'Need for a Revision of the English Bible' before the Ecclesiological Society in London".
+Although "they were not experts in Greek, Mr. R. E. Ford owned the largest and most complete collection of English Bibles in England" (the collection was displayed at the Chapter House of Westminster Abbey during the coronation of Queen Elizabeth II in 1953) and thus the brothers were able to compare them all to ensure that they were adhering closely to the meaning.

 The Letchworth Version was published in 1948 on a print run of 3,000.
-Due to a ‘misunderstanding the brothers’ aims and the refusal of the university presses to permit the use of the name Authorized Version in the Ford's preface, reviewers criticized the version rigorously and it has not been reprinted’.
+Due to "misunderstanding the brothers' aims and the refusal of the university presses to permit the use of the name Authorized Version in the Ford's preface, reviewers criticized the version rigorously and it has not been reprinted".

 Family life

 In August 1920, Ford married Grace with whom he had two boys and one girl.
 Ford's two sons and son-in-law were employed in Ford's architectural practice which continues today.
-Ford's ‘hobby was bookbinding, at which he excelled, including the intricate gold tooling’.
+Ford's "hobby was bookbinding, at which he excelled, including the intricate gold tooling".